craws/OpenAtlas/sphinx/source/troubleshooting/display.rst

 .. toctree::

-This is a general topic in case there are display errors like elements are out of place, missing or not working as intended.
-There can be many reasons for these errors and they have probably nothing to do with you but here are some suggestions you can try on your side to fix them.
+This is a general topic in case there are display errors such as out of place elements, missing or not working items.
+Many reasons can cause errors and a malfunction most likely was not caused by you but here are some suggestions what you can try on your side to fix them.

 Browser Version
 ---------------

 Make sure your browser is up to date.
-We try to support all major browsers but because OpenAtlas uses advanced features a current version may be required.
+We try to support all major browsers but due to OpenAtlas using advanced features a current version may be required.

 Refresh your Browser
 --------------------

 Sometimes browser cache (remember) older content.
 A refresh should solve this problem.
-E.g. in Firefox you can do this with the **F5** key.
+For example, in Firefox this can be done by pressing the **F5** key.

 JavaScript
 ----------

 JavaScript is required for advanced features to work.
-In case you haven't activated JavaScript you should see a warning message at the top of the site.
+In case you haven't activated JavaScript in our browser settings, a warning message will be displayed.

 If the problem persists
 -----------------------

-If none of the above solutions work please report this bug.
-There is a **Feedback** link on the start page after you logged in.
+If none of the above solutions work, please report the bug to us.
+There is a **Feedback** link at the start page after you logged in.
 It would be very helpful if you provide which browser/version you are using and a screenshot showing the problem.
+You can also go to
+`redmine <https://redmine.openatlas.eu/>`_ directly and report the issue there.